CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/attachments.md

     );
     ```

-3. No we need to add controller information into our view.
+3. Now, we need to add controller information into our view.

     ```xml
     <mvc:View